These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 Getting the best school shoes for your little or not-so-little ones used to be easy.

-This time, we’re going with the Best School Shoes.
+This time, we’re bring you the Best School Shoes.

 We’re talking about the cream of the crop.